Classification of Rauzy classes in the moduli space of quadratic differentials: Marked flat surfaces

-2- Now we assume that the stratum $\QQ$ is $\QQ(k_1,k_1,k_2,k_2)$, with $k_1\neq k_2$ and or is $\QQ(k_1,k_1,2k_2)$.
+2- Now we assume that the stratum $\QQ$ is $\QQ(k_1,k_1,k_2,k_2)$, with $k_1\neq k_2$, or $\QQ(k_1,k_1,2k_2+2)$.
 This stratum has one or two connected components, one of them being hyperelliptic.
-One can show that in each stratum, on almost any surface $S$, there are simple saddle connections joining the singularities order $k_1$. (see \cite{B1}, Theorem~3.1 in the case of the hyperelliptic component and \cite{B1} Lemma~4.1 for the other component).
-If $\QQ=\QQ(2k_1,2k_2)$ with $k_1\neq k_2$, there is nothing to prove.
+One can show that in each connected component, on almost every surface $S$, there are simple saddle connections joining the singularities of order $k_1$. (see \cite{B1}, Theorem~3.1 in the case of the hyperelliptic component and \cite{B1} Lemma~4.1 for the other component), and by Lemma~\ref{swap:quadr} we are done.
+If $\QQ=\QQ(2k_1+2,2k_2+2)$ with $k_1\neq k_2$, there is nothing to prove.

 3- Assume that $\QQ=\QQ(-1,3,3,3)$.
 This stratum has two connected components $\CC_{red}$ and $\CC_{irr}$.
-If we start from $S_0\in \QQ(-1,9)$ and break the singularity of order 9 into three singularities of order 3 as explained previously, we obtain either a surface in $\CC_{red}$ or a surface in $\CC_{irr}$ depending in which connected component we start (see Lanneau~\cite{Lanneau:cc}).
+If we start from $S_0\in \QQ(-1,9)$ and break up the singularity of order 9 into three singularities of order 3 as explained previously, we obtain either a surface in $\CC_{red}$ or a surface in $\CC_{irr}$ depending in which connected component we start (see Lanneau~\cite{Lanneau:cc}) and conclude as previously.
 If the stratum $\QQ$ is one of the other exceptional strata, there is nothing to prove.